jarv/jarvican/README.md

 # Jarvican

-A theme for http://www.jarv.org optimized for bloggers who want a very simple theme that is optimized for in-frequent updates just like my site!
+A theme for http://www.jarv.org made for bloggers who want a simple design that is optimized for infrequent updates.

 # License